-Undergraduate Online Degree Completion – Early Childhood & Family Studies
+Undergraduate Online Degree Completion – Early Care and Education

-The UW College of Education offers an online degree completion program in early childhood and family studies.
+The UW College of Education offers an online degree completion program in early care and education.
 This program prepares students to make a positive and lasting impact on the education of young children.
 This a degree completion program and requires applicants have completed at least 70 transferrable quarter units.

 A Curriculum That Balances Theory With Practice